Henry Singleton was one of the best capital allocators and Teledyne was his masterpiece. Stock buybacks were a big part of its success.

 The total value of these buybacks was over $2.5 billion, and more than 85 percent of common shares were retired.
 Shares outstanding had dropped from 88,827,372 in 1971 to 22,564,756 in 1980.
 Henry also purchased another 5 percent of Teledyne shares on the open market at various times, bringing the buyback total in the years 1972-1984 to over 90 percent of the company’s shares.

-Singleton also quickly paid off the debt used to buy back shares.
-By 1985, net income per share was $46.66 — buybacks created a compounding effect.
-The result was nothing but spectacular for shareholders who stuck around:
+Singleton eventually paid off the debt used to buy back shares.
+By 1985, net income per share was $46.66.
+The buybacks created a compounding effect on earnings per share.

 Shareholders who had stayed with the company from the first buyback in 1972 had achieved a gain of some 3,000 percent by .
 In the nine years, from 1969 to 1978, our operating results were exceptional as well.
 Annual sales had increased 89 percent and net income increased 315 percent… Henry Singleton had an unmatched record in his era of value creation.
 An investor who invested in Teledyne stock in 1966 was rewarded with an annual return of 17.9 percent over 25 years, or a return of 53 times his invested capital.
 That compares to 6.7 times for the S&P 500, 9.0 times for General Electric, and 7.1 times for other comparable conglomerates.